michaeltoth/projects/LendingClub.md

 <br>
 #### Lending Club Grades and Subgrades
-To start, let's examine some of the relationships between variables and default rates to see if we can determine what the major drivers of defaults will be, and whether we can identify any relationships.
+All types of borrowers are using peer-to-peer lending for a variety of purposes.
+This raises the question of how to determine appropriate interest rates given the varying levels of risk across borrowers.
+Lending Club has developed an algorithm to a given borrower's level of risk, and they set the interest rates according to the risk level.
+Specifically, Lending Club maps borrowers to a series of grades [A-F] and subgrades [A-F][1-5] based on their risk profile.
+Loans in each subgrade are then given appropriate interest rates, which change over time according to market conditions, but generally fall within a particular range for each subgrade.

-First let's look at the proportions of performing and non-performing loans by Lending Club's provided grades:
+Let's take a look at the proportions of performing and non-performing loans by Lending Club's provided grades:

 ```R
 by_grade <- table(train$new_status, train$grade, exclude="")